Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-This Recommended Read describes the best practices for STAS.
+This recommended read describes the best practices for STAS.

 The configuration example provided in the article is quite simple, but it explains how STAS works.

-It covers Windows AD GPO and Windows Firewall rules needed for STAS, and also provides basic troubleshooting guides.
+It covers Windows AD GPO and Windows Firewall rules needed for STAS and also provides basic troubleshooting guides.

 1. How STAS works

-STAS is to authenticate users on workstations, not servers.
+STAS authenticates users on workstations, not servers.

 STAS consists of an agent and a collector.

-The collector analyses the logon event, and sends it to Sophos firewall UDP port 6060, if a user isn’t an existing STAS live user. (#3, and #4 in diagram logon.type2.png)
+The collector analyses the logon event and sends it to Sophos firewall UDP port 6060 if a user isn’t an existing STAS live user. (#3, and #4 in diagram logon.type2.png)

 Diagram: logon.type2.png